Bogota

 Best Time to Visit

-The best time to visit Bogota is during the dry season, which typically runs from December to March.
-During this time, the weather is pleasant, with sunny days and cool nights.
-However, Bogota’s weather can be unpredictable, so it’s always a good idea to pack layers and be prepared for changes in temperature.
+While Bogotá’s climate is cool year-round, the dry season from December to March offers the most pleasant weather, with sunny days and cool nights.
+However, the weather can be unpredictable, so packing layers is advisable.
+Be prepared for sudden changes in temperature.

 1. Historical Sites